99 Bottles Of Beer On The Touch Screen: The Spread Of Self-Serve Taps

 "If you have 50 self-serve taps, then you essentially have 50 employees you don't have to pay to service your customer," says Josh Goodman, who runs a company called PourMyBeer that sells this technology.

 According to Goodman and others in the industry, self-serve taps are exploding in popularity.
-Back in 2015, Goodman says his company sold fewer than 200 taps.
-But over the past five years, he says it has sold more than 5,000.
+Back in 2015, Goodman says, his company sold fewer than 200 taps.
+But over the past five years, it has sold more than 5,000, he says.

 Business doubled in 2017 at a similar company called iPourIt, says its vice president, Darren Nicholson.
 And last year, he says, it grew by a whopping 70%.